PhenixCollaboration/web/_results/hepdata.md

 ##### Policy
 By policy established by the PHENIX Executive Council, every paper containing tables and/or plots must be accompanied by a data package containing the tables and/or plots data before it is approved for publication.
+Please see the official policy document (sec.
+IV.iv):
+{% include_cached documents/doc.md type='document' tag='pub_policy' %}
-The data package must conform to the specific format required by the HEPData portal and certified by the IRC for each publication.
-Relevant procedures are described in the section below.
+The data package must
+* Conform to the specific format required by the HEPData portal
+* Be certified by the IRC for each publication
+* Have an Insipre ID associated with it

-##### The Procedure
+##### General Comments
 In order for data to be successfully uploaded to the HEPData portal, it must conform to a specific format (please check the HEPData site for documentation).
 Existing text files can be converted to the HEPData format with some effort.
+The DAP team is looking at technical solutions to facilitate this process.
+For example, if plots are generated using ROOT macros the code can be instrumeted to output same data in a format compatible with HEPData.
 There is a helpful write-up about preparing data for upload:
 {% include_cached documents/doc.md type='writeup' tag='nattrass' %}

-Another key element is to provide the Inspire id for the submission as this is a requirement that must be satisfied for the upload to work.
-Currently the following procedure is suggested:
+It is important to provide the **Inspire ID** for the submission as this is required for the upload to work. **Including the PHENIX-internal PPG identififier is highly recommended as it reduces chances of human error and facilitates communication.** Both Inspire ID and the PPG identifier can be easily incorporated in the comment field of the *submission.yml* file which is an integral part of the submission package.

+Each collaboration using the HEPData portal has a coordinator registered on that Web resource.
+At the time of writing, PHENIX has delegated this responsibility to M.Potekhin (potekhin_at_bnl_dot_gov).

+##### The Procedure
+* The IRC is responsible for QA of the data.
+The IRC selects one of its members as the official reviewer of the data uploaded to the HEPData portal who gives the final approval before the data goes live.
 * The submission package for a given publication is prepared in the form of properly formatted YAML (and optinal PNG) files.
+There is a mandatory *submission.yml* file describing the contents of the package, which allows optional comments.
+It is strongly recommended that the comments include
-* The Inspire id should be prominently entered as a comment line in the "submission.yml" summary file.
+   * The Inspire ID of the publication
+   * The internal PPG ID
+   * The name and e-mail address of the designated IRC member for final approval

 * There is a sandbox feature on HEPData which allows to validate the submission package and in particular whether the LaTeX-formatted abstract is rendered correctly.
 Please use it.
+It requires an account on HEPData which is trivial to obtain.
-* We use *git* for version control and GitHub for development, sharing and keeping custodial copies of the material.
-The submission package should be added to a specific folder on GitHub: [https://github.com/PhenixCollaboration/documentation/tree/master/assets/hepdata](https://github.com/PhenixCollaboration/documentation/tree/master/assets/hepdata){:target="_blank"}.
+* The submission package is then added to a specific folder on GitHub: [https://github.com/PhenixCollaboration/documentation/tree/master/assets/hepdata](https://github.com/PhenixCollaboration/documentation/tree/master/assets/hepdata){:target="_blank"}.
 This is done as follows:
-   * Create a fork of the "documentation" repository on GitHub (easy to do in the Web UI)
-   * Clone the resulting repository
+   * Create a fork of the "documentation" repository on GitHub (easy to do in the Web UI) and clone the resulting repository
    * Check if the correct "ppgXXX" folder exists, if not create it and add it to your repository.
 'XXX' stands for the PPG serial number; populate the folder with your HEPData submission files
-   * Do "git commit ." and "git push" to place the material on GitHub
-   * Create a pull request on the GitHub website so that the {% include navigation/pagelink.md folder=site.about name='contact' tag='DAP Team' %} can merge your addition into the official repository
+   * Do "git commit ." and "git push" to place the material on GitHub, and create a pull request on the GitHub website in order to merge your addition into the repository

-The DAP team will then take care of the actual upload to HEPData and related procedures.
-You will be notified when this process completes which shouldn't take long.

-{% include_cached documents/doc.md category='hepdata' type='publication' title="Uploaded HEPData materials" -%}
+* The DAP team then uploads the package to HEPData and notifies the designated IRC member that they need to issue a final approval of the data already uploaded.
+This is done via a Web link.
+Each table or plot is approved separately.
+Only after each item in the submission is approved the PHENIX HEPData coordinator can finalize the submission and it becomes globally visible on the HEPData portal.

-Members of the PHENIX Collaboration interested in creating materials suitable for submission to HEPData are encouraged to contact the {% include navigation/pagelink.md folder=site.about name='contact' tag='DAP Team' %}.
+Please contact the {% include navigation/pagelink.md folder=site.about name='contact' tag='DAP Team' %} for
+more information.